mongodb/mongo-python-driver/doc/tools.rst

 ORM-like Layers
 ---------------
+Some people have found that they prefer to work with a layer that has more features than PyMongo provides.
+Often, things like models and validation are desired.
+To that end, several different ORM-like layers have been written by various authors.

+It is our recommendation that new users begin by working directly with PyMongo, as described in the rest of this documentation.
+Many people have found that the features of PyMongo are enough for their needs.
+Even if you eventually come to the decision to use one of these layers, the time spent working directly with the driver will have increased your understanding of how MongoDB actually works.

 MongoKit
   The `MongoKit <http://bitbucket.org/namlook/mongokit/>`_ framework is an ORM-like layer on top of PyMongo.
 There is also a MongoKit